lucy/p/README.md

 ```

 # Dependencies
-* bash
 * git
 * gpg2
 * [jshon](https://github.com/keenerd/jshon)
-* mktemp (optional)
-* pwgen (optional)

 # `dmenu_p`
 Autotypes a password selected with dmenu using xdotool.
 ```
 dmenu_p [dmenu opt ...]
 ```

-# Why does it use bash
-POSIX sh lacks some features required to implement this program correctly.
-These include trap [...]
-EXIT to avoid leaving sensitive temporary files
-around, and arrays for correctly building the gpg parameter list.

 # Limitations
 Unlike `pass`, `p` stores all entries in a single file.
 This means you have to